haskell/ghcup-hs/docs/guide.md

 Also see [config.yaml](https://github.com/haskell/ghcup-hs/blob/master/data/config.yaml)
 for more options.

-You can also use an alternative metadata via one-shot cli option:
+You can also use an alternative metadata via the one-shot CLI option:

 ```sh
 ghcup --url-source=https://some-url/ghcup-0.0.8.yaml tui
 ```

-One main caveat of using URLs is that you might need to check whether there are new versions of the file (e.g. `ghcup-0.0.7.yaml` vs `ghcup-0.0.8.yaml`).
-Although old metadata files are supported for some time, they are not so indefinitely.
+One main caveat of using URLs is that you might need to check whether there are new versions are supported for some time, they are not so indefinitely.

 ### Mirrors